TritonDataCenter/rfd/rfd/0071/README.md

 ```

 #### `m-encrypt-cipher`
 In order to allow differing clients to easily select the correct encryption algorithm, we set a header indicating the type of cipher used to encrypt the object.
-This header is in the form of `cipher/width/mode`.
+This header is in the form of `cipher/mode/padding state`.

 ```
-m-encrypt-cipher: aes/256/cbc
+m-encrypt-cipher: AES/GCM/NoPadding
 ```

 #### `m-encrypt-original-content-length`